Valerie Martínez: Community arts

 While in academia, Martinez also directed a wide range of community outreach programs engaging communities with poetry.
 She left academia in 2009 to focus on arts and community engagement work.

-Martinez is the Founding Director of Artful Life (2015–present) whose arts engagement projects are designed to transform communities through the beauty and power of collaborative art.
+Martinez was the Founding Director of Artful Life (2015–2024) whose arts engagement projects were designed to transform communities through the beauty and power of collaborative art.
 From 2006 to 2014 Valerie was executive director and Core Artist with Littleglobe, a New Mexico-based 501(c)(3) that creates significant works of art/performance with members of diverse and under-served communities.
 Valerie's large-scale arts and community development projects include TIASO (an artist-serving cooperative that will launch in 2016); El Puente/The Bridge; Stories of Route 66: The International District; Women and Creativity; EKCO; Rivers Run Through Us; Lines and Circles; Common Ground TOC; Lifesongs, and Memorylines: Voces de Nuestras Jornadas.

 In 2021, Artful Life was chosen as the lead consultant for the Santa Fe, New Mexico CHART (Culture, History, Art, Reconciliation, and Truth) project, leading the city and county of Santa Fe through a twelve-month community engagement process focused on truth, healing, and reconciliation.